 Studies have shown that the mere presence of a court monitor can have a positive effect on sentencing.
 Trained court monitors observe proceedings, gather data, and identify trends to keep the wheels of justice turning effectively and keep families safe.

 The goals of MADD’s Court Monitoring Program are to enhance transparency, accountability and to promote appropriate sentencing within the criminal justice system for drunk driving cases.

-- Promoting public interest in the judicial system and awareness in the outcomes of criminal cases.
+- Promoting public interest and awareness of the outcomes of criminal cases in the justice system

-- Compiling information on how DUI/DWI cases are handled.
+- Compiling information on the handling of DWI/DUI cases

-- Creating relevant reports and publicizing the findings.
+- Creating relevant reports and publicize the findings